CQCL/hugr/specification/hugr.md

 `#x` (appended to `#i`) and return the same row (appended to `#o`).
 The contained graph may thus be evaluated more than once.

-**Alternate TailLoop**

-It is unclear whether this exact formulation of TailLoop is the most natural or useful.
-It may be that compilation typically uses multiple.
-Another is:

-A node with type `I -> O` with three children of types `A: I -> p + F` (the output is the row formed by extending the row `F` with the boolean output `p`), `B: F-> O` and `C: F -> I`.
-This node offers similar benefits to the option above, exchanging the machinery of variants for having a node with 3 children rather than 1.
-The semantics of the node
-are:

-1. Execute A, outputting the boolean `p` and some outputs `F`

-2. If `p`, execute B with inputs `F` and return the output `O`

-3. Else execute `C` with inputs `F` and then restart loop with inputs `I`

 ##### Control Flow Graphs

 When Conditional and `TailLoop` are not sufficient, the HUGR allows